berta00/multi-function-discord-bot/README.md

 <br>

 ### All commands:
-(all commands have "ciro:" in front)
+(all commands have "ciro: " in front)

 |N°|Function|Command|
 |--|--------|-------|